robwebdev/ember-cli-staticboot/README.md

 *Default:* `true`

 ### includeClientScripts
-Whether or not to include the client side scripts in the generated pages.
+Whether or not to include the client side scripts (app.js / vendor.js) in the generated pages.
 *Default:* `false`

-`vendor.js` and `app.js` are not included in the generated pages therefore **the Ember app will not boot on the client**.

 ##`link-to`
 Use `link-to` helpers as you would normally.
 The `href` attribute will be modified with a path to a static page.